Irresistible (2006 film): Plot

 Meanwhile at the office, Mara attempts to seduce Craig but they are interrupted by a phone call from the school who say Sophie has forgotten to pick up the children.
 Mara offers to get them and takes them back to her house where Sophie is trying to escape via the air ducts.
 Mara discovers her and confronts Sophie in the basement.
 Sophie reveals she knows she is her mother and apologies for giving her up.
 Mara strikes Sophie then smashes a bottle of spirits on the floor, dropping a lit match and setting the basement on fire.
 A struggle ensues and Mara catches fire, but Sophie helps her to leave the house safely.

 In the hospital, Craig is given the contents of his wife's pockets.
 Among them is the birth certificate and letter from the adoption agency.
 When Sophie wakes up, Craig tells her he knows about Mara, and they resolve to make their relationship work.
 Later, Sophie visits Mara in her hospital room; she tells Mara she was brave to try to meet her and asks for forgiveness.
 They finally embrace as Mara weeps, apparently now forging a true mother-daughter bond.
 When the nurse tells Sophie she can't be there, she replies, "I'm her mother."

 While Mara continues to recover at home, she pores over old news clippings and photos of Kate.
 There is a photo of Mara and Kate together as children in the orphanage, and we see that Kate looked just like Elly does now.
-In another photo of them as adults in Kosovo, it appears Kate grew up to be the spitting image of Sophie, revealing Kate to be Sophie's daughter.
+In another photo of them as adults in Kosovo, it appears Kate grew up to be the spitting image of Sophie, revealing that Sophie is actually not Mara's mother but Kate's.
 Mara angrily cuts out Ruby's face from a family photo and replaces it with her own.
 The caption written in the scrapbook reads "Mother and Me".